 This state change from water vapour to liquid water re-releases heat.
 The lower we can get these flue gas temperatures the more latent heat we re-absorb.

-Every liter of Condense water collected has reclaimed and additional 0.65kw of energy that would otherwise ended up in the atmosphere.
+Every litre of Condensed water collected has reclaimed an additional 0.65kw of energy that would have otherwise ended up in the atmosphere.
 A deeper explanation is available in our article on condensing theory.

 This is illustrated quite well in the graph below showing lower return temperatures relating to higher efficiencies.